Introduction

 - Emotions: Feelings like stress, anxiety, excitement, and other emotional states can escalate normal bpm for men due to the release of adrenaline.

 - Medications: Some medicines, such as beta-blockers, can lower your normal heart beat per minute.
-In contrast, others like stimulants can increase it.
+In contrast, others, like stimulants, can increase it.

-- Age: As we age, our maximum heart rate typically decreases and our hearts may not respond as quickly to physiological demands.
+- Age: As we age, our maximum heart rate typically decreases, and our hearts may not respond as quickly to physiological demands.

 - Body Size: Individuals with obesity may experience a higher resting heart rate because their hearts need to work harder to supply blood to a larger body mass.

-How to Measure Your Heart Rate
+How to Check and Monitor Your Heart Rate at Home

 - Locate Your Pulse: Common pulse locations include the wrist, neck, or the top of your foot.
 For the wrist, use your index and middle fingers to press lightly on the inner wrist.